-In the past several years we have seen a number of important societal changes that have increased awareness of offensiveness and incivility in the workplace.
-From the #MeToo movement’s focus on sexual harassment and assault in the workplace to increased attention on marginalized race and ethnic groups via horrifying interactions between minorities and the police, there is an increased focus on raising concerns.
-Add the fact that changes have occurred amidst remote work during a global pandemic, and it is easy to see why employee tolerance for offensiveness, bullying and incivility is thankfully at an all-time low.
-Given the increased sensitivity in the workplace, leaders certainly need to focus their organizational culture on eliminating incivility and increasing an understanding of bias and how we can minimize its impact on day-to-day interpersonal relationships throughout organizations of all sizes.
+In the past several years, we have seen significant societal changes that have increased awareness of offensiveness and incivility in the workplace.
+From the #MeToo movement’s focus on sexual harassment and assault in the workplace to increased attention on marginalized races and ethnic groups via horrifying interactions between minorities and the police, there is an increased focus on raising concerns.
+Add the fact that changes have occurred amidst remote work during a global pandemic, and it is easy to see why employee tolerance for offensiveness, bullying, and incivility is at an all-time low.
+Given the increased sensitivity in the workplace, leaders must focus their organizational culture on eliminating disrespect and expanding an understanding of bias and how we can minimize its impact on day-to-day interpersonal relationships throughout organizations of all sizes.

 What is a Civil and Respectful Workplace?

 A civil and respectful workplace is at its core a positive work culture.
-Where a culture of civility is the norm, people treat one another positively and embrace different ideas (rather than scrutinize them).
-Civility (or lack thereof) is at the root of many important HR issues such as harassment, discrimination, and diversity, equity, and inclusion.
-Beyond the legal issues however, is the importance that a workforce performs its duties in an environment where they are comfortable and feel supported by their peers.
-Additionally, in a civil and respectful workplace, employees are not afraid to voice concerns and know that there will be no negative consequences if they report an issue to their leaders.
+Where a culture of civility is the norm, people treat one another positively and embrace different ideas.
+Courtesy is at the root of many essential HR issues such as harassment, discrimination, diversity, equity, and inclusion.
+Beyond the legal problems, however, is the importance that a workforce performs its duties in an environment where they are comfortable and feel supported by their peers.
+Additionally, employees are not afraid to voice concerns in a civil and respectful workplace.
+They know there will be no negative consequences if they report an issue to their leaders.

 The essential element of a respectful workplace is leadership’s promotion of (and management style via) a mantra of treating others the way you would feel comfortable being treated, thereby promoting the community aspect of work.
-This sounds overly simplistic, but it truly is the best way to get the message across to your workforce.
+This sounds overly simplistic, but it is the best way to convey the message to your workforce.
 Each member of society has identifiable characteristics that make them unique.
-When differences are celebrated and incorporated into the organizations’ culture there is an inherent drive toward civility.
-Therefore, it is essential to promote a culture of inclusiveness in order to create a civil and respectful workplace.
+When differences are celebrated and incorporated into the organization’s culture, there is an inherent drive toward civility.
+Therefore, promoting an inclusive culture is essential to creating a civil and respectful workplace.

 Bias and the Civil and Respectful Workplace

-When working towards workplace civility, it is critical to understand the role of bias in incivility we all have biases, both conscious and unconscious, and naturally gravitate toward those with similar beliefs, interests or backgrounds.
-All too often there is a focus on eliminating bias in the workplace in order to improve culture.
-Bias elimination is a misguided theory however, given the fact many of our own biases are unconscious, and therefore not at the forefront of our self-awareness.
-Instead of eliminating bias, in order to promote a civil and respectful workplace, we should be mindful of our biases, so as not to allow them to get in the way of tolerance and inclusion of beliefs.
-When we acknowledge that we have predispositions yet are willing to learn from others whose beliefs, experience and background might be different our minds are able to open, thereby increasing respect and civility toward others.
+When working towards workplace civility, it is critical to understand the role of bias in incivility.
+We all have conscious and unconscious biases and naturally gravitate toward those with similar beliefs, interests, or backgrounds.
+All too often, there is a focus on eliminating discrimination in the workplace to improve culture.
+Bias elimination is a misguided theory, given that many of our preferences are unconscious and, therefore, not at the forefront of our self-awareness.
+Instead of eliminating bias, to promote a civil and respectful workplace, we should be mindful of our preferences so as not to allow them to get in the way of tolerance and inclusion of beliefs.
+When we acknowledge that we have predispositions yet are willing to learn from others whose ideas, experiences, and backgrounds might differ, our minds can open, increasing respect and civility toward others.

 How to Move Forward

 A civil and respectful workplace begins at the top.
-Executives, managers, and all organizational leaders must first buy into the concept of why a civil and respectful workplace is important.
-A recent US EEOC study revealed 38% of respondents in an uncivil environment decreased their commitment to the organization, 80% spent time worrying about incident(s) of bullying or incivility, 44% intentionally decreased civility, and 47% intentionally decreased time spent at work.
-Given research has revealed as high as 98% of employees report witnessing incivility at work it is clear the risks to productivity are extremely high.
-Accordingly, it is extremely important that organizations and their leadership treat the civil and respectful workplace as something that must be achieved, rather than as aspirational.
+Executives, managers, and all organizational leaders must first buy into why a polite and respectful workplace is essential.
+A recent US EEOC study revealed that 38% of respondents in an uncivil environment decreased their commitment to the organization, 80% spent time worrying about the incident(s) of bullying or incivility, and 44% intentionally decreased civility, and 47% intentionally decreased time spent at work.
+Research has revealed that as high as 98% of employees report witnessing incivility at work, and it is clear that the risks to productivity are incredibly high.
+Accordingly, organizations and their leadership must treat the civil and respectful workplace as something that must be achieved rather than aspirational.
 But how?

-In addition to buying into the concept, leadership must be willing to make the workforce understand that they are not just preaching civility, but also practicing it.
-Education programs must go far beyond statutorily required training and into concepts that will actually get the workforce interacting and believing in a different way.
+In addition to buying into the concept, leadership must be willing to make the workforce understand that they are not just preaching civility but also practicing it.
+Education programs must go far beyond statutorily required training and into concepts that will get the workforce interacting and believing differently.
 But training is just one aspect.
-Organizations must ensure that employees are comfortable stepping in when they feel something is wrong and also reporting incivility to leadership without fear of retaliation of any kind.
-When comments and concerns are embraced, not just my management but also by co-workers, employees are proven to relax.
-To get to this point, organizations must be willing to provide appropriate resources.
-The bottom line is failing to do so is failing the workforce as a whole.
+Organizations must ensure that employees are comfortable stepping in when they feel something is wrong and report incivility to leadership without fear of retaliation.
+Employees are proven to relax when comments and concerns are embraced not just by my management but also by coworkers.
+Organizations must be willing to provide appropriate resources to get to this point.
+The bottom line is failing to do so is failing the workforce.

 We all make many decisions during a typical day on the job.
 While most of these decisions are black and white, there are times when we must determine whether an action we’re contemplating crosses an ethical line.
 For example, should you accept ballgame tickets from a supplier, even though you think it might be against company policy to do so?
 Or, you discover that some of the information you’ve included in a proposal isn’t true, but if you tell the client, you know it will ruin the deal.